-We do so much planning to start our midwife business that few people think about “exit strategies” for this business.
+We do so much planning to start our midwife business that few people think about “exit strategies” or ending your midwife business.
 Some midwives don’t envision retiring because they love their job too much.
 Some midwives don’t think that day would ever come for catching babies.
 Whether it is retirement, professional burnout, move, new business opportunity, or health, midwives have to stop running their midwife business at some point.
 It can be abruptly with death, health, or need for change.
 Wouldn’t it be better for you and your clients to have a plan in place for that day.

 There are many ways it can be handled.
 The most common option I see is a retiring midwife will apprentice another midwife to take over her established practice.
 Some midwives will sell their brand, practice, and supplies.
 That is harder since negotiating a price for that value is quite difficult.
 Sometimes a midwife will send letters out and transfer her patients to another practice if burnout or health reasons makes this transition more urgent.
 Maybe her husband is in the military and orders have been given to move half way across country.

 Maybe malpractice insurance coverage was lost and care “just can’t continue.”
 Maybe collaborating doctor is retiring and practice can’t find state required doctor to be Medical Director for birth center.
 May state funding for non-profit birth center was cut with new budget proposal.
 Maybe state law changed about midwife’s scope of practice and independence level.
 There are many possibilities to why an abrupt close can happen that may be out of your control.
 What are your clients supposed to do?
 How do you handle record transfers and notifying patients that are close to their due date professionally?